Linear Regression With NumPy: House Price Prediction

 data = data.rename(columns={'size': 'size_sqft'})

-# Drop the unnecessary columns
+# Drop redundant columns if they exist

-data = data.drop(columns=['lot_size','lot_size_units', 'size_units'])
+data = data.drop(columns=drop_cols)

 Step 4: Exploratory Data Analysis (EDA)